 A recession is defined as a contraction in economic growth lasting two quarters or more as measured by the gross domestic product (GDP).
-Starting with an eight-month slump in 1945, the U.S. economy has weathered 12 different recessions since World War II and up until the COVID-19 pandemic, which ended the longest period of economic expansion on record.
+Starting with an eight-month slump in 1945, the U.S. economy has weathered 13 different recessions since World War II.

 On average, America’s post-war recessions have lasted only 10 months, while periods of expansion have lasted 57 months.

 1. February to October 1945: End of WWII

 World War II was an economic boon for the U.S. economy as the government infused tens of billions of dollars into manufacturing and other industries to meet wartime needs.
 But with the surrender of both Germany and Japan in 1945, military contracts were slashed and soldiers started coming home, competing with civilians for jobs.